 d.
 Where a contract has been made, the initial consent to use and hold your data IS assumed to cover sharing of information with third-party data processors used by Affordable Granite in administration.
 (See 8, below)

 e.
-The initial consent to use and hold your data is NOT assumed to cover sharing of data with other persons or companies who are involved in a project for which we are quoting or fulfilling our contract.
-You will ALWAYS be asked for permission if we need to share your details:
+Where our initial contact with you has come through a third party such as a builder, designer, fitter or other tradesperson, we assume that the sharing of details with the third party is already permitted through your arrangements with them.
+Except in such cases, the initial consent to use and hold your data is NOT assumed to cover sharing of data with other persons or companies who are involved in a project for which we are quoting or fulfilling our contract.
+You will ALWAYS be asked for permission if we need to share your personal details:

 Appropriate due diligence will be conducted on Third-Party Data Processors (such as our Bookkeeper and the Accounting System Provider, Xero).
 We will ensure that the processor has appropriate technical and organisational measures in place to keep data secure; and that the staff who will be engaged in processing personal data on behalf of the company are subject to a duty of confidentiality and are trained in data protection matters.
 Any agreement with a third-party processor will be supported by an appropriate contract.